Undergraduate Student Funding Opportunities

 - $8,500: Returning undergraduate students (students MUST have completed a full 10 week program in a prior year to receive this level).

 - $11,000: Graduate students (students must currently be in graduate school and taking graduate school courses to receive this level).

 Gilman Scholarship Program

-Offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies or credit-bearing, career-oriented internships abroad.
+The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a grant program that enables students of limited financial means to study or intern abroad, providing them with skills critical to our national security and economic prosperity.
 Such international exchange is intended to better prepare U.S. students to assume significant roles in an increasingly global economy and interdependent world.
 The Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.
-APPLICATION INFORMATION: The next application will open in mid-August 2019.
+Application information: the next application deadline is October 2020.

 Hispanic Scholarship Fund (HSF)

 Offers undergraduate and graduate students of Hispanic heritage merit –based scholarships from $500-$5000.
 All majors and graduate fields are eligible, although there is an emphasis on STEM fields.
 Application information: TBA.

 The Human Rights Campaign maintains a scholarship database for LGBTQ and allied students.
 APPLICATION INFORMATION: VARIES BY AGENCIES